NolanThompson/secret-leak-detector/README.md

 - Python is up to date on your system.
 - Access to a Slack workspace where you can create and configure bots.
 - Slack API credentials, including a bot token and signing secret.
-- An OpenAI API key with access to the GPT-4 model.
 - Python packages listed in the `requirements.txt` file installed.

 ## Installation